Adam Vaitilingam QC

 Adam has a heavyweight practice defending individuals and businesses charged with fraud, money laundering, corruption and theft.
 He has most recently been instructed to advise an IFA charged with tax fraud, a princess accused of identity fraud and a chief executive accused of conspiracy to defraud.
 He has a highly successful record in defending cases that go to trial, and in resisting claims for confiscation under the Proceeds of Crime Act 2002.

 Fatal driving offences

 Adam has defended many motorists charged with causing death by dangerous driving including, recently, the driver of a hitched trailer that became detached, causing the death of a child.
-He is currently instructed to prosecute three men for gross negligence manslaughter and causing death by dangerous driving, arising from the Bath “runaway lorry” disaster in which four people died.
+He recently prosecuted three men for gross negligence manslaughter and causing death by dangerous driving, arising from the Bath “runaway lorry” disaster in which four people died.

 Murder and manslaughter

 Adam acts for the prosecution and the defence, and has been involved in some of the most well known recent trials.
-They include the case of Claudia Martins, accused of the murder of her newborn child, and Operation Axiom, prosecuting eight men accused of the murder of Dolton Powell in Gloucester.
-He is often instructed in the most technically complex cases.
+They include: the case of Claudia Martins, accused of the murder of her newborn child; Nathan Matthews, accused of the murder of his stepsister, and Operation Axiom, prosecuting eight men accused of the murder of Dolton Powell in Gloucester.

 Health and safety

 Adam is regularly asked to advise defendants in cases brought by the Health and Safety Executive, both before and after charge.
-He has been involved in health and safety cases involving accidents on construction sites, in factories and at sea.
+He has been involved in some of the most serious health and safety trials involving one or more fatalities, including accidents on construction sites, in factories and at sea.
 High profile recent cases include an apprentice killed in a quad bike accident on a Dartmoor farm and a bulldozer driver killed during construction of the London Gateway Port.